Why choose us?

 Under the Compulsory Education Act, all Singapore Citizens born on or after 2 January 2012, with special education needs and eligible for entry into Primary 1 in 2019 onwards, are to enrol in and regularly attend government-funded special education schools.
 Parents must seek an exemption if they want to place their child outside the national school system.

-Junior 1 Admissions (For children turning 7 years old the following year)
+Junior 1 Admissions (For children born in 2016)

 Admissions Offer Process